 4. Wish List

 Wish list is a feature that allows customers to save items that they like, but are not ready to buy yet.
 Just providing a wish list is obviously convenient, but there are also other ways to optimize a wish list further.
 For example, making a wish list shareable can increase sales further if a customer shares their wish list with like-minded friends.
 Wish lists can also be a reason for increased email marketing engagement when for example, the price of an item in a wish list drops due to a new discount.
 It can also allow companies to better personalize emails and have more information about customers individually and as a whole to optimize inventory.

 5. Email Marketing

 This one is obvious.
 In order to increase Customer Lifetime Value, customers have to come back to the store.
 What better way to remind them than a nice little email with products they might like, or a special promotion or an email about any of the other strategies above?
 Here are some tips that will help you ace email marketing.

 Welcome emails are a great way to promote other products after the first purchase.
 These emails have a fantastic open rate of 82% per research from GetResponse.
 So, regardless of whether the customer actually signed up for an account or not, send them an email welcoming them to your store.

-Per Yes Lifecycle Marketing research, a personalized email subject led to 50% more open rate than the ones that were generic.
+Per Yes Lifecycle Marketing research, a personalized email subject led to a 50% more open rate than the ones that were generic.
 Even personalization as simple as including the first name in the subject increases open rates significantly.
 However, open rates are only part of the story.
-Actual conversion rates will depend on personalization of the content itself.
-Things like similar or frequently bought together products or same category products can increase conversion rate and ultimately Customer Lifetime Value
+Actual conversion rates will depend on the personalization of the content itself.
+Things like similar or frequently bought together products or same category products can increase conversion rate and ultimately Customer Lifetime Value.